huntdatacenter/docs/docs/do-science/tools/analytical/conda.md

 ---
-title: Conda
+title: Conda (Lab)
 category: Analytical tools
 permalink: /do-science/tools/analytical/conda
 sidebarDepth: 1
 description: Installation guide for Conda, including installation of R packages using Conda.
+tags:
+  - conda
+  - anaconda
+  - miniconda
+  - bioconda
+  - mamba
+  - micromamba
 ---

-# Conda, Anaconda, Miniconda and Bioconda
+# Conda

-**[Conda](https://conda.io/en/latest/), [Anaconda](https://docs.anaconda.com/anaconda/), [Miniconda](https://conda.io/en/latest/miniconda.html) and [Bioconda](https://bioconda.github.io) are handy environment management systems that allow you to reliably install packages and libraries and quickly switch between package versions.**
+**[Conda](https://conda.io/en/latest/) is a handy environment management system that allows you to reliably install packages and libraries and quickly switch between package versions.
+We recommend to use faster [Micromamba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html) distribution.**

 [[toc]]

 ::: tip Conda for HUNT Workbench

 This guide is for the installation of Conda directly on your lab machines.
 Head over to our [Reproducibility](/do-science/hunt-workbench/faq/#reproducibility) FAQ in the HUNT Workbench section to learn more about Conda in your workbench environment.

 :::